mboss10/1percent-better-everyday/README.md

 I will add them in descending order (most recent at the top).

 ## 2024-07-07 | SQL MAX_BY() function
-Today I learn how to use the MAX_BY() function as an alternative to use a subquery/CTE.
+Today I learned how to use the MAX_BY() function as an alternative to use a subquery/CTE.
 <a href="./20240707-SQL_max_by.md" target="_blank">Details here</a>